How a release moves through Paperstick

 Two URLs, one product

-Each changelog has its own short URL on this host.
-Readers get a clean layout, optional filters by update type, an RSS link, and a permalink on every entry—no login.
+Each changelog has its own short URL on this domain.
+Customers get a clean page, optional filters by type, an RSS link, and a permalink on every update.
+No login, no signup, no tracker wall.

-We ship our own changelog the same way you will—open it in a new tab to compare with the mockups below.
+We ship our own changelog the same way you will.
+Open it in a new tab and compare it with the mockups below.
+What you see is what you'd publish to.

 Open whatsnew.app/paperstick